soyounglee/so-simple-theme/research.md

 I study the relationship between many different linguistic factors such as syntactic positions, morphological markers, and intonation with regard to wh-scope in Korean (Seoul Korean, Kyeongsang Korean), Mandarin, and Persian.

 [**Publication**]
 * **Lee, So Young** and Jiwon Yun.Influence of Intonation, Morphology, and Syntax on the Semantic Scope of Wh-phrases in Kyeongsang Korean.
-Language and Information (Accepted)
+Language and Information 22(3), 23-43.
 * **Lee, So Young**, Hongchen Wu, Lei Liu, Jiwon Yun.
 Prosody and wh-scope interpretation in Chinese.
 Proceedings of 29th North American Conference on Chinese Linguistics.
 (In Press)
 * **Lee, So Young** and Jiwon Yun.
 2017.
 Wh-scrambling and wh-scope in Korean, Proceedings of WAFL 13.
 (In Press)